-Vice Chair: Diane Ballweg
+Chair: Diane Ballweg

 Diane is founder and president of Endres Manufacturing Company Foundation.
 A native of the Madison area, she is an active pilot.
 She initiated the Aviation Program at Edgewood High School in 2000 and continues to teach students about the diverse careers in aviation.
 She serves on the steering committees for Edgewood High School capital campaign and the Madison College Promise Campaign.
 A musician, Diane serves on the Madison Symphony Orchestra Board, Wisconsin Chamber Orchestra Advisory Board, WYSO Foundation Board, Overture Foundation Board, and UW-Madison School of Music Advisors Board.
 Other board service includes the Edgewood College Advisory Board, Greater Madison Chamber of Commerce, and the National Committee on the Performing Arts at the Kennedy Center in Washington DC.
 She is also a member of Women Moving Millions and the International Women’s Forum.

 Vice Chair: Enid Veronica Glenn